paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Error analysis a benchmark system

 The error induced by the truncation $Q$, measured in terms of the wavefunction norm, is simply $\norm\big{\ket{\psi} - Q\ket{\psi}}$.
 The size of this error depends on the distribution of the expansion coefficients $\abs{\braket{n}{\psi}}^2$.
-The exact nature of this distribution must depend on the Hamiltonian, the initial state and the basis that is chosen: A general law predicting (at least asymptotically) the distribution of the expansion coefficients would, arguably, constitute a rather profound statement on the foundations of quantum mechanics that we cannot provide here, but at the same time, taming this distribution lies at the heart of \mname{}, so we will consider two different educated guesses.
-For example, if we assume that the expansion coefficients in the basis $\mathfrak{B}$ decay exponentially, $\abs{\braket{n}{\psi}}^2 \propto \alpha^{n}$ for some $\alpha \in (0,1)$, then if $\mathfrak{B}$ is countably infinite, the truncation error due to projecting onto the $q$ highest-weight basis states is given by
+The exact nature of this distribution must depend on the Hamiltonian, the initial state and the basis that is chosen: A general law predicting (at least asymptotically) the distribution of the expansion coefficients would, arguably, constitute a rather profound statement on the foundations of quantum mechanics that we cannot provide here, but at the same time, taming this distribution lies at the heart of \mname{}, so we will consider two different educated guesses: an exponential distribution and a power law.